SAP-samples/teched2025-AD161/exercises/ex3/README.md

 ## Exercise 3.5 - Use the Data Product in the model

-After completing these steps you will have replaced local entity `Passenger` with entity `Customer` of the Data Product.
+After completing these steps, you will have replaced local entity `Passenger` with entity `Customer` of the Data Product.

 1. In file _xtravels/db/schema.cds_, below the `using` directives at the top of the file, add